 Poetwear exists to support independence through traditional craft making skills.

-This is not solely for the Women's Income Generation NGO I have worked with to produce this collection, but also for myself.
+This is not solely for the women's education and income generation Development Society I work with in West Bengal to produce this collection, but also for myself.

 I had completed a degree in ceramics before embarking on a 20 year career in the fashion industry and I wanted to return to hands on making and being as close as possible to any products I design.